JangamRuthvik/Gsoc2024/README.md

 now there are no active lines of code working.
 How can we send challenge now?
 A http request.
-we send that request using silent data handle using FCM.
+we send that request using silent data handle of FCM.

 https://github.com/JangamRuthvik/Gsoc2024/assets/122552365/9ee112c4-caf0-47c7-a308-58b0488393ea